Note: The following essay was authored by Scott S. Mitchell, a principle contributor to this website.

 (See Mal.
 3: 5.)

-It is also possible that Zacharias was martyred in the temple for his devotion to the Lord’s cause.
-In Matthew 23: 35 and Luke 11: 51, Jesus refers to the death of Zacharias, who was slain between the altar and the temple.
-Many biblical scholars, indeed, the apparent majority, have speculated that this refers to the slaying of Zechariah (the Hebrew form of Zacharias), who many centuries earlier was indeed stoned to death within the temple courtyard, between the outdoor altar of sacrifice and the inner sanctum Holy of Holies, as described in II Chronicles 24: 20-22.
+It is also possible that Zacharias was martyred in the temple for his devotion to the Lord’s cause, which if true, would have been the ultimate righteous sacrifice.
+In Matthew 23:35 and Luke 11:51, Jesus refers to the death of Zacharias, who was slain between the altar and the temple.
+Many biblical scholars–indeed, the apparent majority–have speculated that this refers to the slaying of Zechariah (the Hebrew form of Zacharias), who many centuries earlier was indeed stoned to death within the temple courtyard, between the outdoor altar of sacrifice and the inner sanctum Holy of Holies, as described in II Chronicles 24:20-22.
 The physical description of that event fits perfectly the Jesus’s description.
 The problem with this interpretation is that this earlier Zechariah was the son of Jehoida, (see II Chr.
-24: 20), not the son of Barachias that Jesus mentioned in Matt.
-23: 35.
-There is another Zechariah in the Old Testament, whose father’s name “Berechiah” would be Barachias in Greek, and he is the prophet after whom the Book of Zechariah is named.
+24:20), not the son of Barachias that Jesus mentioned in Matt.
+23:35.
+There is another Zechariah in the Old Testament, whose father’s name “Berechiah” would be “Barachias” in Greek, and he is the prophet after whom the Book of Zechariah is named.
 However, the Bible contains no record of him having been martyred, and indeed, as a contemporary of Ezra and Nehemiah, he lived in a time when the Jewish religious leaders were rebuilding the temple under foreign protection and not endangered by anyone from without or within.

 The majority of biblical scholars who have written about this issue maintain that the best explanation is that the text in Matthew is in error, and that Jesus did not actually say “son of Barachias” when identifying the Zacharias to whom he was referring.
-Rather, the thinking goes, Matthew mistakenly inserted the name Barachias for the accurate name of Jehoida because he confused one previous Zechariah from centuries earlier for another more famous and more recent Zechariah from centuries earlier.
-Indeed, this view is bolstered by the fact that Luke’s version of Jesus’s words about Zacharias’s martyrdom inside the temple perimeter in Luke 11:51 contains no reference to Zacharias’s father’s name, and by the obvious fact that no New Testament writer recorded such a noteworthy event.
+Rather, the thinking goes, Matthew mistakenly inserted the name Barachias for the actually correct name of Jehoida because he confused one previous Zechariah from centuries earlier with another more famous and more recent Zechariah from centuries earlier.
+Indeed, this view is bolstered by the fact that unlike Matthew’s version, Luke’s version of Jesus’s words about Zacharias’s martyrdom inside the temple perimeter, in Luke 11:51, contains no reference to Zacharias’s father’s name.
+It is also bolstered by the obvious fact that no New Testament writer contemporaneously recorded such a noteworthy event as having occurred at all.

 A second righteous son of Levi was John the Baptist himself.
 He spent his life alone in the desert wilderness eating coarse food and wearing uncomfortable clothing.
 He never drank wine or participated in celebrations.
 He never married.
 He urged moral integrity and freedom from materialism.
 He preached of the coming Messiah, and urged all to be baptized for the remission of sins to prepare themselves for his coming.
 His message was not well received by the scribes and Pharisees, who rejected his baptism and questioned his authority.
-He publicly denounced the adultery of King Herod, an act of enormous courage, and as a result, he was imprisoned and eventually beheaded.
+He publicly denounced the adultery of King Herod, which was an act of enormous courage, and as a result, he was imprisoned and eventually beheaded.
 (See Matt.
 3:1, 7-12, 4:17, 11:13-14; Mark 1:3, 6:14-29, 9:12-13, Luke 3: 2, 11-14.)
-As mentioned above, Jesus’s tribute to him attested to his stature among the sons of Levi.
+As mentioned above, Jesus’s tribute to him attested to his stature among the sons of Levi, for there had never been any prophet greater than he.

 The third righteous Levite of Jesus’s time was Joses (the Greek form of Joseph) Barnabas, who receives much less attention than he should.
 Acts 4:36-37 introduces him to us in this manner, after relating that the early Christians in Jerusalem had all things in common: